vvscode/docs/docs/tutorials/tutorials-android.md

 ---
-title: "Android"
+title: Android
+excerpt: >-
-excerpt: "Tutorials for the Sinch Android SDK.
-Here you can see all Sinch Android tutorials."
+  Tutorials for the Sinch Android SDK.
+Here you can see all Sinch Android tutorials.
 ---
 ## Getting Started